haiaty/neverstoplearning-php/Learn/extensions.md

+# PHP extensions

+PHP extensions are compiled libraries which enable specific functions to be used in your PHP code.

+For example, you want to interact with MySQL using PHP.
+You can implement your own methods to connect to MySQL server, make queries using TCP/IP protocol.
+However thats not a trivial task.
+Plus, that is not only your own requirement, but other developers also need to do similar thing.

+Therefore, someone already wrote a `plugin` and made it available.
+Such plugins can be static compiled (so 'bundled' with php package) or can be dynamically enabled by installing later on (on Windows in form of a DLL file, on other systems .so file for example).

 There are two types of extensions you can install: bundled with PHP but not installed by default, and third party extensions.

 Extensions can be loaded by adding an extension directive to the php.ini file.